-The panel shall give an opinion on candidates' suitability to perform the duties of Judge and Advocate-General of the Court of Justice and the General Court before the Governments of the Member States make the appointments referred to in Amicles 253 and 254 of the Treaty.
+The panel shall give an opinion on candidates' suitability to perform the duties of Judge and Advocate-General of the Court of Justice and the General Court before the Governments of the Member States make the appointments referred to in Articles 253 and 254 of the Treaty.

-Composition
+2. Composition

-The panel's ball comprise seven persons closen from among former members of the Court of Juzzice and the General Court, members of national supreme courts and lawyers of recognised compensace, one of whom shall be proposed by the European Parliament.
+The panel shall comprise seven persons chosen from among former members of the Court of Justice and the General Court, members of national supreme courts and lawyers of recognised competence, one of whom shall be proposed by the European Parliament.

-3. Terms of office
+3. Term of office

 The members of the panel shall be appointed for a period of four years.
-A person who is to replace a member before the eapiny of that period shall be appointed for the remainder of his predecessor's term.
+A person who is to replace a member before the expiry of that period shall be appointed for the remainder of his predecessor's term.

-Members of the patiel may be reappointed once.
+Members of the panel may be reappointed once.

-4. Presidency and secretaria:
+4. Presidency and secretariat

-The panel shall be presided over by one of its members, appointed for that purpose by the Council
+The panel shall be presided over by one of its members, appointed for that purpose by the Council.